Whimsical Experiences: Fairy Fun Around Atlanta

-Inspired by “fairy doors” – legend says fairy doors are gateways to the world of fairies – Atlanta artists have created bits of whimsical magic around town.
-Make a scavenger hunt or take an afternoon to imagine what’s behind each door.
+Legend says fairy doors are gateways to the world of fairies.
+Inspired by these doors, Atlanta artists have created bits of whimsical magic around town.
+Make up a scavenger hunt or take an afternoon to imagine what’s behind each door.

 Tiny Doors ATL